 Bio: I am a PhD candidate in political theory at the University of Amsterdam.
-I received my BA in philosophy & economics from Bogazici University and my MA in philosophy & economics from the University of Bayreuth.
+I received my BAs in philosophy & economics from Bogazici University and my MA in philosophy & economics from the University of Bayreuth.
 My research interests lie primarily in methodological debates in political theory, legitimacy of political authority, and normative aspects of economic institutions.
 My secondary interests include moral philosophy, ideology, and epistemology.

 Legitimacy, Power, and Depoliticization